ERPGulf/ultramsg_4_ERPNext/README.md

 The installation document is published here ( https://cloud.erpgulf.com/blog/news/released-whatsapp-integration-app-for-erpnext-frappe ) If you required any further clarification or update, please let us know on support@ERPGulf.com

-We have added following features in Version-2.0
+We have added following features in Version-2.0.

-1- Added print PDF and document sending from notification to WhatsAPP
+1- Added print PDF and document sending from notification to WhatsAPP.

-2- Moved all time taking processes to background job, so users will not feels slowness or delay
+2- Moved all time taking processes to background job, so users will not feels slowness or delay.
 3- Added features for error and success logs.
-Errors are available now on error log and success messages are available on ultramsg_4_ERPNext log
+Errors are available now on error log and success messages are available on ultramsg_4_ERPNext log.

-If you find any issue using this app, please raise it on Github issue page or send email to support@erpgulf.com
+If you find any issue using this app, please raise it on Github issue page or send email to support@erpgulf.com.

-Thanks
+Thanks.

 Aysha Sithara.